hyperhq/docs.hyper.sh-hyper/Reference/API/2016-04-04 [Ver. 1.23]/Volume/create.md

 JSON Parameters:

 - **Name** - The new volume's name.
 If not specified, Docker generates a name.
+- **DriverOpts** - A json object containing:
     - **Size** - The size of the new volume.
-The value must be integer with the unit of GB, and valid value is from 10-1000 (1TB).
+The value must be integar with the unit of GB, and valid value is from 10-1000 (1TB).
+Default, 10.
-- **SnapshotId** - The Id of the snapshot to restore.
+    - **Snapshot** - The Id of the snapshot to restore.
+Optional